Danm2810/covalence_db/README.md

-# covalence_db
+# Covalence Database Schema | PostgreSQL
-##Vital tracker table Specifications
+## Vital tracker table Specifications
-Concept
+### Concept
-Each vital can have different units of measurement.
-If we want to store multiple units in the DB, we need to create separate columns for each unit
+**Each vital can have different units of measurement.
+If we want to store multiple units in the DB, we need to create separate columns for each unit**

 CREATE TABLE vital_track (
 	vital_id UUID DEFAULT uuid_generate_v4() PRIMARY KEY,